-During a regular semester, a student may withdraw from a class with a "W" through the thirteenth week of classes.
-To withdraw from a course(s) the student must obtain a withdrawal form in the Office of the Registrar and obtain signatures from his/her Advisor, Housing, Business Office, Financial Aid, and the Registrar.
+During an eight week term regular semester, a student may withdraw from a class with a "W" through the fourth week of classes.
+To withdraw from a course(s) the student must obtain a withdrawal form in the Office of the Registrar and must contact a graduate advisor, Business Office, Financial Aid, and the Registrar.
 Failure to withdraw officially will result in an "F".